Skip to content

 Guidelines for AI Use at Baruch College

-Developed by the AI Think Tank Governance and Operations Subcommittee and the input of the campus community
+Developed by the AI Think Tank Governance and Operations Subcommittee with input of the campus community

 Note: Guidelines will be updated as AI technology evolves.
 Thus, this is a living document.